Cyber Security Course

 • Educational background: Many cyber security roles require at least a bachelor’s degree in a related field, such as computer science, information technology, or electrical engineering.
 Some employers may also prefer candidates with advanced degrees or professional certifications.

-• Technical skills: Cyber security professionals need a strong foundation in computer science and information technology, as well as specific technical skills related to the role.
+• Technical skills: Cyber-security professionals need a strong foundation in computer science and information technology, as well as specific technical skills related to the role.
 These might include experience with programming languages, operating systems, networking technologies, and security tools.

 • Soft skills: In addition to technical skills, cyber security professionals also need strong problem-solving and communication skills.
 They should be able to work well in a team, think critically and analytically, and explain complex technical concepts to a non-technical audience.